alexkernphysiker/FitGen/README.md

 equation.h - template classes and functions providing solving equations using classes declared in other header files.

 fit.h - classes needed for fitting algorithms.
+Contains also classes for plotting 1D fitting results with gnuplot.

 paramfunc.h - template classes providing parametric functions for fitting algorithm.
 Mechanism of inheriting template classes allows to construct complicated ones.